Are you looking for a fun, sun-filled vacation?

 On the weekends if you do intend to spend some time here, just keep in mind that the fire pits are first come first serve.

-So if your intention is to have a bonfire then be prepared to arrive early.
+So if you intend to have a bonfire then be prepared to arrive early.

 How do the Piers on California Beaches Compare to those in Florida?